udacity/cdond-c3-projectstarter/README.md

   - Save the new back-end url for later use (the front-end needs it).
   - New S3 Bucket for front-end.
   - Save the old bucket arn in case you need it later (for rollback).
-- Create an Ansible playbook to set up the backend server.
+- Create an Ansible playbook to set up the back-end server.
   - Install Python, if needed.
   - Update/upgrade packages.
   - Install nodejs.